New Patient Forms

 First Session Information & Important Paperwork

 Because counseling involves a professional relationship, we need to agree on the terms of our work together.
 Please complete a Child or Adult Intake Form and bring the forms in to our office in order to schedule your first appointment.
+Please provide your photo identification and health insurance card when presenting the forms.
+This is required in order to verify your insurance benefits.
 If you have any questions and/or require clarification, please be sure to ask us.

 The additional forms below are to completed only by the Clinician’s request: